Azure/azure-quickstart-templates/mahara-autoscale-cache/README.md

 Try the following button if you'd like to deploy our templates for small-to-mid-size workload (about up to 1000 concurrent users).
 All configurations are fixed and you just need to pass your ssh public key to the template for logging in to the deployed VMs.
-This deployment will use NFS (no high availability) and MySQL (8 vCores), without other options like elastic search or redis cache.
+This deployment will use NFS (no high availability) and MySQL (8 vCores), without other options like elastic search.
 The cost of this deployment can be estimated at [this Azure Pricing Calculator link](https://azure.com/e/fd794268d0bf421aa17c626fb88f25bc).
 Note the displayed cost in in the calculator is the minimum cost.
 The actual cost will be bigger with potentially autoscaled VMs and network cost.